Shanghai Travel Guide

 Shanghai is a Chinese city that is perhaps the most modern city in all of Asia and China, as it has experienced extensive economic growth in recent decades.
 Shanghai is also the largest city in all of China, with almost 10 million inhabitants in the city center – a population that makes Shanghai the world’s largest port city.
 The city is known for its huge and many skyscrapers, and has an extensive culture with both Chinese and Western influences.

 Unlike the northern capital Beijing, the climate is more stable in Shanghai.
-According to DigoPaul, the city of Shanghai has a subtropical climate that makes summers more comfortable here, but it is recommended to travel while it is spring or autumn here at home so as to avoid the most extreme heat waves.
+The city of Shanghai has a subtropical climate that makes summers more comfortable here, but it is recommended to travel while it is spring or autumn here at home so as to avoid the most extreme heat waves.
 By the way, you can not count on being alone as a tourist in Shanghai, as it is the second most popular tourist destination in China, and many millions of tourists travel here every year.

 Recommended hotels in Shanghai